Updated on August 24, 2022

 It is essential to choose the right kind of divorce for your case.
 Schedule a FREE consultation with our Coryell County divorce attorney at The Law Office of Brett H. Pritchard to help you choose the right type of divorce for your particular situation.

-If you are pursuing a contested divorce, you can finalize your divorce quickly if you hire an experienced attorney who guides you through the process and represents your best interests.
+If you are pursuing a contested divorce, you can finalize your divorce quickly if you hire an experienced Coryell County divorce attorney who guides you through the process and represents your best interests.
 Your attorney may advise you to try collaborative divorce or mediation as an alternative to going to court.

 If you and your spouse can agree on all issues, you need a skilled attorney to help you enter into a written agreement to resolve all divorce-related issues.
 Working with a divorce lawyer is the best way to finalize your divorce quickly.
 If you don’t have a divorce lawyer yet, contact us today to schedule a consultation.

-How to File for a Contested or Uncontested Divorce in Texas?
+How Do I File for a Contested or Uncontested Divorce in Texas?

 1. File an Original Petition for Divorce

-It is advisable to have an experienced attorney help you prepare the divorce petition, which must include information about the spouses and their marriage as well as identify all divorce-related issues, including:
+It is advisable to have an experienced Coryell County divorce attorney help you prepare the divorce petition, which must include information about the spouses and their marriage as well as identify all divorce-related issues, including the following divorce terms:

-3. Waiting for a Response to the Divorce Petition
+3. Wait for a Response to the Divorce Petition

 After being served divorce papers, the Respondent must file a response to the Petitioner’s divorce petition.
-Under Texas law, the Respondent has 20 days from the date of receiving a copy of the divorce petition to submit their answer.
+Under Texas law, the Respondent has 20 days from the date of receiving a copy of the divorce petition to submit his or her answer.
 The Respondent must file a response in both contested and uncontested divorces unless the parties waived the process of service.

-Note: If you are pursuing a contested divorce, the Respondent may also file a counterpetition in addition to their response.
+In a contested divorce, the Respondent may also file a counterpetition in addition to his or her response.

 Typically, temporary order hearings are not necessary in uncontested divorce cases because the spouses agree on all issues of their divorce and do not need a judge to make decisions for them.

 If you are pursuing a contested divorce, you will have to go to court to attend a final hearing in front of the judge.
 At the hearing, the judge will finalize your divorce by completing both of the following actions:

 Since contested divorces generally take longer than uncontested ones and cost much more money, you need a skilled attorney to help you and your spouse reach a mutually beneficial agreement to file for an uncontested divorce.

 Contact our Coryell County divorce attorneys at The Law Office of Brett H. Pritchard to understand what would be your best course of action in your particular case.
-Call 254-501-4040 to schedule a case review.
+Call (254) 781-4222 or contact us online to schedule a FREE case review.